 The existing footbridge was in poor condition, and the railroad proposed to erect a new suspension bridge for pedestrians so that no piers would interfere with the railroad.
 Upon completion, the bridge would be turned over to the city.
 The railroad hired Wilbur, Watson & Associates of Cleveland to design the new bridge.
 Construction began shortly after, with steel fabricated by U.S. Steel at John A. Roebling Sons’ Trenton Wire Rope Works.
 “Kromik Metal Primer” paint used on the bridge was sourced from the local Sherwin-Williams plant.

 Completed in 1930, the new 680-feet Sidaway Avenue Footbridge consisted of a 400-feet main span and two 140 feet approach spans.

 During the Hough riots of 1966, arsonists set fire to the bridge deck.
 The Sidaway Avenue Footbridge was never rebuilt.

-I have photographed this bridge on numerous occasions over the years, but it’s difficult to get a good angle.
-A mass of vines has taken over the approaches to the bridge and the trees that line the hillside make it hard to get a good sightline for the entire crossing.
-The addition of power lines do not help.
+I have photographed this bridge numerous times over the years, but getting a good angle is difficult.
+A mass of vines has taken over the approaches to the bridge, and the trees that line the hillside make it hard to get a good sightline for the entire crossing.
+The addition of power lines does not help.

 To the wise: it’s not worth climbing across the bridge.
 While I do appreciate a good abandonment, there is no bridge deck.
-Scrambling across requires holding onto original chain link fence that pulls apart from the superstructure with ease.
+Scrambling across requires holding onto the original chain link fence that easily pulls apart from the superstructure.
 Enjoy it from the comfort of the valley banks!

-View the entire history and all of the photos for the Sidaway Avenue Footbridge.
+View the entire history and all of the photos of the Sidaway Avenue Footbridge.